 Back to buying a new car in France

 While discussing my car needs with the Citroen salesman, I choose a 3-year lease option.
-It was not the cheapest choice, but it was the most practical for me.
+It was not the cheapest choice but the most practical for me.

 You see, I know or care very little about cars.
 I just want transportation.

-The idea of a 3 -year lease, with no bother for maintenance, and the garage within walking distance of my apartment, was a no-brainer for me.
+The idea of a 3-year lease, with no bother for maintenance, and the garage within walking distance of my apartment, was a no-brainer.
 It was a done deal.
 I signed up.

 The waiting game

-If you’re used to the US way of life, when you buy or lease a new car, you can often drive home in the new car.
+If you’re used to the US way of life, you can often drive home in the new car when you buy or lease a new vehicle.
 It’s not so here.
 After two weeks and many phone calls to the salesman, I had no car.
-Finally, when I received the call that I could pick up my car in a couple of days, I contacted my insurance agent so that he would switch the insurance from Lucy to the new car.
+Finally, when I received the call that I could pick up my car in a couple of days, I contacted my insurance agent so that he would switch the insurance from Lucy to the new vehicle.
 I reminded him that I had no French driver’s license.

 “No French drivers license? ” he said.
 “Then, no insurance. “

 What???
 Did I hear that right?
-After writing insurance for Lucy for six years, he could no longer insure me?
+He could no longer insure me after writing insurance for Lucy for six years?

 Yes, I heard it correctly.
 It seems the agent recently read up on policy requirements for Americans.